yshmarov/actsastenant-demo/README.md

 * User can see only tenants where he is a member.+

 1.1.
 Users
-* Users can exist without belonging to a member or a tenant.
+* Users can exist without belonging to a member or a tenant. +
-* User table and user personal pages exist.
+* User table and user show pages exist. +

 1.2.
 Tenants
-* My tenants scope
+* My tenants scope +
-* All tenants scope
+* All tenants scope +

 1.2. devise_invitable - new user, new member +
 * User can invite other users to become members of a tenant via email. +